Packaging Line Automation for CPG & Pharma: 5 Quick Wins

 Executive Summary: Automation Without the Multi-Year Wait

 You don’t need a $10 million, ground-up rebuild to achieve meaningful packaging automation returns.
 In today’s competitive CPG and pharma landscape, targeted, retrofit-friendly automation delivers measurable ROI in 6-12 months by attacking low-hanging fruit: labor constraints, yield loss, and changeover downtime.
 This guide identifies the highest-impact, fastest-payback opportunities for existing lines.
+For broader automation see factory automation transformation; for vision and inspection cost see vision system implementation cost.
+Updated March 2026.

 📈 The ROI Reality: Why Quick Wins Matter Now